braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/migrating_to_firebase_cloud_messaging.md

 Select **Add Key** > **Create new key**.

 {% alert note %}
 Creating a new key will not remove your legacy ones.
-If there's an issue with your new key, or you delete it in the future, Braze can use your legacy keys as a backup.
+If you accidentally delete your new key by selecting **Revert Credentials**, Braze will use your legacy keys as a backup.
 {% endalert %}

 ![The selected service account with the "Add Key" menu open.]({% image_buster /assets/img/android/push_integration/generate_json_credentials/select-create-new-key.png %})